wp-plugins/squirrly-seo/readme.txt

 * Added the google suggestion in search box
 * Added notification if no keyword is used
 * CSS changed for mobile (tested on Android and IOS)
-* Fixed issues for javascript
+* Fixed Seo issues for javascript

 = 1.0.7 =
-* Fixed jQuery bugs
+* Fixed jQuery seo bugs

 = 1.0.6 =
 * Automatically register to squirrly